Skip to content

 System Properties

-Reference Java system properties using the same syntax:
+Reference Java system properties using the sys: prefix or bare name:

 private String userHome;